 Standard Track Licensing

-Licences are issued under the Protection of Investors (Bailiwick of Guernsey) Law, 1987, as amended ("the POI Law").
+Licences are issued under the Protection of Investors (Bailiwick of Guernsey) Law, 2020 ("the POI Law").

 Applicants applying to be licensed must read and understand the minimum criteria for licensing set out in Schedule 4 to the POI Law.